Avernum 6 Updates and Tech Support

 Saved games for Avernum 6 HD on the iPad are fully compatible with Avernum 6 for Macintosh or Windows.
 The tricky part is moving the saved games onto and off of the device.
 Fortunately, there is a free program called iExplorer that can be used to access your iPad saved games.

 Go to Macroplant's web site and download and install iExplorer.
+(The demo of iExplorer is capable of copying your saved games onto and off of the device.)
 This is a free app that can move files onto and off of any iPhone or iPad.

 When the program is showing the files in your device, open the Avernum 6 HD folder.
 Enter "Documents/Spiderweb Software" and then the saved games folder.
 The saved games are in the 7 subfolders.
 Be sure to pull out all 3-4 files that make up the saved game (data, header, items, and maybe journal).